Ali-Amin29/Ali_AminLec2/README.md

 MY TASK
+Names of my branches are ali and amin
 1- Telling U how ti remove branch loacally and remotely ?? ans >>> loaclly -> git branch -d ali